nyreehinton/content-ops-starter/content/pages/blog/case-study-2.md

   <h4>3.
 TEST-Optical Sensing Growth</h4>
   <p>Ams has placed a large bet on the growth and adoption of 3D technology.
 So far, 3D sensing has proved to be a
   well-timed investment strategy.
-From 2016, total revenues by segment have made a large shift from equal to overweight consumer &amp; communications.
-The consumer &amp; communications segment of total revenues has grown from 51% to almost 73%.
+From 2016, total revenues by segment have made a large shift from equal to overweight consumer \& communications.
+The consumer \& communications segment of total revenues has grown from 51% to almost 73%.
 We can attribute this 22% increase to large customers such as Apple who are leading the way in 3D implementation.</p>
   <p>To sustain growth in this market, ams must continue to win product designs from its primary customer.
 Demand